7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Roles-And-RBAC.md

 Role-based access control (RBAC) is a mechanism that can help you manage who can access your Azure resources.
 RBAC lets you determine what operations specific users can do on specific resources, and control what areas of a resource each user can access.

 Azure RBAC - Organizations using public cloud are concerned about:
 1. Ensuring that when people leave the organization, they lose access to resources in the cloud.
 2. Striking the right balance between autonomy and central governance

 Fundamental Roles of Azure RBAC
 ![](azurefundamentalrbacroles.png)

-Azure RBAC is an allow model
-`NotActions` to create a set of not allowed permissions that are then substracted from `Actions` to compute the effective permissions - for example the default [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role :
+Azure RBAC is an allow model; `NotActions` to create a set of not allowed permissions that are then substracted from `Actions` to compute the effective permissions - for example the default [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role :
 -   Delete roles and role assignments
 -   Create roles and role assignments
 -   Grant the caller User Access Administrator access at the tenant scope